Welcome to 22

 Matlock Bath

-Matlock Bath is like a mini land-locked seaside resort without the sea or beach!
-There are several larger attractions – Gulliver’s Kingdom and the Heights of Abraham (which is accessed by a cable car) – as well as plenty of tea shops, fish & chip shops, amusement arcades and an aquarium!
+Matlock Bath is like a mini land-locked seaside resort but without the sea or beach!
+There are several larger attractions – Gulliver’s Kingdom and the Heights of Abraham (which is accessed by a cable car) – as well as plenty of tea shops, fish & chip shops, amusement arcades and an aquarium.
 It is a popular spot with bikers at weekends and can get really busy.
 In Autumn, Matlock Bath hosts the Illuminations every Saturday night until the end of October.
-The council run a park-and ride from the County Offices car-park in Matlock.
-Illuminated boats, built by locals as part of an annual competition, are rowed on the river and most evenings end with a firework display, which you can also often see from the bedroom window at 22.
+The council run a park-and-ride from the County Offices car-park in Matlock.
+Illuminated boats, built by locals as part of an annual competition, are rowed on the river and most evenings end with a firework display, which you can also often see from the bedroom window at No. 22.
 Its a slightly eccentric event dating back to Victorian times, but worth experiencing at least once!

-The Chatsworth Estate
+Chatsworth House & Estate

 Chesterfield